severo/some_docs_on_georchestra/test_geonetwork_module.md

 The geonetwork module will be available at [http://localhost:8080/geonetwork/](http://localhost:8080/geonetwork).

-## Authenticate to the console
+## Authenticate into GeoNetwork

-There are two alternate ways to get authenticated into the console module.
+There are two alternate ways to get authenticated into the GeoNetwork module.

 ### Way 1 - add headers and access directly to jetty